Dr Harparkash Kaur

 BSc PhD CSci CChem FRSC

-Dr Harparkash Kaur gained both her BSc with honours and PhD in chemistry from the Chelsea College (now Kings College), University of London.
+Dr Harparkash Kaur gained both her BSc with honours and PhD in chemistry from Kings College, University of London.

 PhD thesis: Free Radical Chemistry: Pericyclic Rearrangements and some new spin traps.